kunalvishnoi/Rock_Paper_Scirror-ReactApp/README.md

-# Rock_Paper_Scirror-ReactApp
+# Rock_Paper_Scissor-ReactApp
 # To Run Locally-
 1) **npm i** to install dependecies
 2) **npm start** to run the project locally at localhost:3000
 # About
-Rock Paper Sciccor game between two players red and blue and anyone of them can wins
+Rock Paper Scissor game between two players red and blue and anyone of them can wins